Osowaw Junction, Florida

 Osowaw Junction is a ghost town in Okeechobee County, Florida, United States located about 9 miles away from Yeehaw Junction.
 The current main road through the former community is US Route 441.

 Overview

+Osowaw's name comes from the Seminole word for "bird".

-In 1914 a train station was built here several miles north of Fort Drum in the Kissimmee Valley Extension line of the Florida East Coast Railroad.
-The town's name comes from the Seminole word for "bird".
-The town was a citrus town with tangerine and orange groves.
-The town had a stable growing population and by 1921 the town got a public school.
+In 1914 a train station was built here several miles north of Fort Drum in the Kissimmee Valley Extension line of the Florida East Coast Railroad.The town had a stable growing population and by 1921 the town got a public school.
+Osowaw was a citrus town with tangerine and orange groves.
 The town vanished when the rail line was abandoned.